CaptMerica/meow-meow-beans-v2-front/readme.md

 ![FlickNoteLanding Page](src/assets/icons/flicknote_1.png)

-Pix is a web application with CRUD functionality for music professionals and hobbyists alike.
-It allows users to ask questions, receive feedback, and connect with others in the industry.
-The app also serves as a hub for knowledge sharing and provides access to lyrics as quotes.
+Flicknote is a web application with CRUD functionality that allows users to rate other profiles with eighth notes.
+After appearing on the landing page, you can sign in to create an account.
+Once you've signed in, you can rate other profiles with one to five music notes.
+If you want to delete your account, there is a Delete Account button at the bottom of the landing page.

 ## Getting Started